 - a.
 The applicant or owners of adjacent property may appeal the Director's decision on a minor variance application. - b.
 A written appeal shall be submitted to the Secretary to the Board of Adjustment within 30 days of the Director's decision. - c.
 The Board of Adjustment shall review appeals to the Director's decision for a minor variance.
 The Board of Adjustment shall conduct a public hearing within 30 days of receipt of a complete appeal application, or within a timeframe agreed upon by the applicant and Director. - d.
-The Board of Adjustment review shall determine whether the decision of the Director is consistent with this Zoning Ordinance. - e.
+The Board of Adjustment review shall determine whether the decision of the Director is consistent with this Zoning Ordinance.

+e.
 Any decision of the Board of Adjustment on review of an appeal to a minor variance shall include reasons for affirming, modifying or reversing the Director's decision.

-17.2.5: Waivers
+17.2.6: Waivers

 This Section establishes the procedures and criteria for requesting a waiver to a dimensional, development, design, or sign standard in Articles 5, 6, 7, 8, 9, or 10 of this Zoning Ordinance or to a similar standard contained in an official development plan when a request for a superior design or development standard is proposed.
+No waiver maybe be requested from the Use and Supplemental Standards provided for in Article 4 of this Zoning Ordinance.
 An applicant shall submit an application for a waiver in conjunction with the review of a site plan or a zoning review.

-17.2.5.2: Types of Waivers
+17.2.6.2: Types of Waivers

-A. Major Waiver:
+A. Major Waiver

-A major waiver shall apply when a proposed alternative to a dimensional or development standard varies the standard by 20 percent or more.
+A major waiver shall apply when a proposed alternative to a dimensional standard varies the standard by more than 20 percent. .

-B. Minor Waiver:
+B. Minor Waiver